persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - left side: 2 sets of variables in the list view

-      - right side: 1 tab Summary
+      - right side, 1 tab : Summary

       - when changing the set of variables, the tabs are updated

-      - the right side of the window contains 2 parts : a copulas list and 3 tabs PDF/CDF - Kendall Plot - Parameters
+      - the right side of the window contains 2 parts : a copulas list and 3 tabs : PDF/CDF - Kendall Plot - Parameters

       - when selecting a copula, the tab widget is updated